Chevron B28

 Teddy Pilette leads Peter Gethin in the twin Chevron B28s at Mallory Park in 1974.
 Copyright Alan Cox 2007.
 Used with permission.

-Despite the success of the B24, Chevron only managed to sell two of the updated 1974 B28 design, both going to Count van der Straaten's VDS team.
-Both of the 1973 VDS B24s went out to the Tasman series in January and February of 1974 and were both converted to B28 specification during the series.
-This later caused some confusion as Tony Dean referred to his ex-VDS B24 as a B28 at the same time that he owned a 'real' ex-VDS B28.
+Although only two complete B28s were built, Chevron records indicate five monocoques were built, so identification of the remaining is cars is not as straightforward as it might appear.
+The differences between the B24 and B28 were minor, and both of the 1973 VDS B24s were converted to B28 specification during the Tasman series in January and February 1974.
+This later caused some confusion as Tony Dean referred to his ex-VDS B24 as a B28 at the same time that he also owned a 'real' ex-VDS B28.
 It is possible that this particular B24 has got muddled up with the two genuine ex-VDS B28s or that the ex-works B24/B28 development car is now in the mix.

 All would be gratefully received.
-Please e-mail Allen if you can add anything.
+Please email Allen at allen@oldracingcars.com if you can add anything.

-Thanks to Wolfgang Klopfer, Roger Andreason, Marcus Pye, Ted Walker, Jeremy Jackson, Simon Hadfieldm Nick Shrigley-Feigl, Keith Norris, Ian Stronach, Chris Townsend, Steve Wilkinson, John Monson, Bob Birrell, Daryl Taylor and Robert Romeril for their help constructing these histories.
+Thanks to Wolfgang Klopfer, Roger Andreason, Marcus Pye, Ted Walker, Jeremy Jackson, Simon Hadfield, Nick Shrigley-Feigl, Keith Norris, Ian Stronach, Chris Townsend, Steve Wilkinson, Dan Rear, John Monson, Bob Birrell, Daryl Taylor, Robert Romeril, Vic Norman and John Harper for their help constructing these histories.

 Chevron B28